mlevans0/altmetric-implementation-docs/source/populating-efi-with-your-data.rst

 .. hint::

-  Adding both IP ranges to your Elements production instance allows us to test your import via our staging (development) server and then launch on our live server.
+  Adding both IP ranges to your Pure production instance allows us to test your import via our staging (development) server and then launch on our live server.

 Create an API key and allow access to required endpoints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^